Jaime Gilinski Bacal: Philanthropy

 In the 1990s, the Gilinskis contributed US$8 million to the Fundacion Santa Fe.
 This was during Jaime Gilinski's time as chairman of Banco de Colombia.
 La Fundación Santa Fe de Bogotá supports Santa Fe Hospital in Bogotá.
 Founded in 1972, this hospital is recognized as Colombia's most technologically advanced.

 Gilinski is the chair of Capital Projects for The Chabad House at Harvard University.
 The Chabad House at Harvard is a Jewish student organization that provides educational, social, and recreational programming for students and faculty.
 Through the Jaime and Raquel Gilinski Endowment, Gilinski supports the David Rockefeller Center for Latin American Studies at Harvard University.

 Jaime and Raquel Gilinski have also established the Jaime and Raquel Gilinski Fellowship at Harvard Business School, awarded to MBA students from Colombia and Panama, with a secondary preference for students from other Latin American countries.

 In 2022, the Mount Sinai Health System received a multimillion-dollar commitment from Raquel and Jaime Gilinski for the Department of Obstetrics, Gynecology, and Reproductive Science at The Mount Sinai Hospital.
 This gift will establish the Raquel and Jaime Gilinski Department of Obstetrics, Gynecology and Reproductive Science at Mount Sinai.
 The new gift will support capital projects and renovations to elevate care and services in women's health at The Mount Sinai Hospital.

+In June 2026, he donated $18,000 to help rebuild the Jewish Community of Venezuela after the devastating earthquakes.